mikefreno/simple-diarize-whisper/README.md

 ```bash
 -m or --model
 ```
-to use a model other than large-v2, accepted vals ['tiny', 'base', 'small', 'medium', 'large', 'large-v2']
+to use a model other than large-v2, accepted vals ['tiny', 'base', 'small', 'medium', 'large', 'large-v2'] - affects performance and accuracy

 ```bash
 -l or --language
 ```
 specify language to skip detection in file accepted vals [en, fr, de, es, it, ja, zh nl, ul, pt], skips detection step